Ali Soilih: Coup d'état and assassination

-On May 13, 1978, Soilih was finally overthrown by a force of 50 mercenaries, largely former French paratroopers hired by exiled former leader Ahmed Abdallah and led by French Colonel Bob Denard.
-The Moissy were worthless as soldiers and the French mercenaries almost effortlessly annihilated the Moissy in a few hours of fighting as the untrained and undisciplined rabble of the Moissy, who had never seen action before, were no match for the well-trained and experienced French mercenaries, most of whom were veterans of the elite Parachute units.
-In a few hours of fighting, the French killed hundreds of the Moissy without losing a single man in return.
-On the night of the coup, Soilih was discovered by Denard, who had kicked in the door to his bedroom, naked in his bed with three nude teenage schoolgirls, all of them high on marijuana watching a pornographic film.
-Denard recalled that Soilih was so stupid and high that he had to repeat several times his message that he was no longer president before Soilih finally realized he was now deposed.
+On May 13, 1978, Soilih was finally overthrown by a force of 50 mercenaries, the majority of them former French paratroopers hired by exiled former leader Ahmed Abdallah and led by French Colonel Bob Denard.
 Abdallah became president, Soilih's policies were reversed, and the name of the country was changed to "Islamic Federal Republic of the Comoros".
 On May 29, Soilih was shot and killed; according to the government, he had attempted to escape from house arrest.
+He was 41 years old when he died.

 Aftermath

 More than 10 years later, in 1989, Soilih's older half-brother, Said Mohamed Djohar, overthrew Abdallah, possibly with the help of Denard.
-He served as president of Comoros until 1996.
+He served as president of the Comoros until 1996.

-The effects of the social policies of Ali Soilih are still apparent in the Comoros, particularly on Anjouan.
+The effects of the social policies of Ali Soilih are still apparent throughout the Comoros, particularly on Anjouan.